matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 1. Performing Asynchronous Tasks Where No Return Value Is Needed Using a Runnable Class Instance

-- "Fire & Forget" tasks which can be periodically triggered and do not need to return any type of value returned upon completion of the assigned task.
+- `Fire & Forget` tasks which can be periodically triggered and do not need to return any type of value returned upon completion of the assigned task.

 ```java